SkorpioX22/espflashutility/README.md

 # espflashutility
 GUI tool for onboard USB UART flashing of Espressif chipsets such as the ESP32, ESP8266, and their variants.
 Flashing is done via esptool.

+IMPORTANT: Please make sure you have the correct drivers for the USB-UART bridge chip on your ESP devboard BEFORE using this tool.

 ## Requirements

 - **Python 3.10+**